HostedDinner/SixIndicator/readme.md

 * Indicator, if website is IPv6-Only (due to above limitation)
 * Local IP addresses
 * HTTP/HTTPS indicator (will probably follow)
-* Proxy info (would be possible and will probably follow)

 ## Screenshot
 ![Screenshot](/SixIndicatorScreen1.png?raw=true)